dumith-eranga/talks/tdd/presentation.md

 ### It worked

 <!--
-    If it runs fast ==> can execute more often without impeding our development speed.
+    If it runs fast ==> can execute more often

+    without impeding our development speed.

     If we run tests every 2 minutes, we know that everything we worked on upto the last 2 minutes worked.

+    If the last change is not good, how much debugging do we need?
 -->

 ---